matangover/mypy-language-server/README.rst

         $ python3.8 -m venv ~/.mypyls
         $ ~/.mypyls/bin/pip install mypyls

-3. Install the patched version of mypy:
+3. Install the patched version of mypy in the virtualenv:

     .. code:: shell